Influencer marketing is the future!

 Picking the Right Influencer

-Most B2B influencers can be classified under three categories:
+Most B2B influencers can be classified into three categories:

 This category includes megastars like Ariana Grande, Taylor Swift, and other household names.
 They have the fanbase to garner thousands of likes and shares in social media, but working with them comes at a hefty price tag.
 Plus, they don’t have the time to engage with individual followers.